Sinusitis: Seven Simple Things You Can Do and Signs That It Might Be Something More

 • A reduced sense of smell or taste

 • Pressure or tenderness around eyes, nose forehead or cheeks

 • Postnasal drainage, drainage down the back of your throat

 • Ear pain

 Chronic sinus infections can be more than unpleasant; they can cause serious medical conditions such as vision problems, chronic pain or headaches, and infections that spread from the sinuses to other areas of the head and neck.
 Chronic sinusitis can also affect mental health.
 Dealing with the symptoms associated with chronic sinusitis can affect quality of life, not only for those living with condition, but also for others around you.

 An occurrence of acute sinusitis that comes and goes is something that should not concern you.
 However, if you can’t get rid of your sinusitis or have cases that occur over and over, talk with your primary care provider about seeing a specialist.
 It is important that you and your doctor get to the root of the problem and find a solution.
 Your sinuses, your quality of life, and those who share your life will thank you.

-G. Zachary White, DO, is an otolaryngologist at Bronson Ear, Nose & Throat Specialists in Battle Creek and Bronson ENT, Head & Neck Specialists in Kalamazoo.
+G. Zachary White, DO, is an otolaryngologist at Bronson Otolaryngology, Head & Neck Surgery Specialists in Kalamazoo and Battle Creek.
 He uses the latest surgical techniques, studies the newest research, and applies this knowledge to personalize care for each of his patients.